Skip to Content

 • Jedi Mind Trick

-I could have easily put any of these in the top 10, and are also among the best food items in Galaxy’s Edge.
+I could have easily put any of these in the list, and they are also among the best food items in Galaxy’s Edge.

 Worst Galaxy’s Edge Food and Drinks